-The Master Emergency Communication Point for this building is located at the front entrance of the building.
+The Master Emergency Communication Point for this building is located at the Fire Control Room (FCR).

 Should the Chief Warden be unable to continue manning the MECP, if possible, they shall notify the ECO of their relocation point.

 8.2 Raising an Alarm